 - craft supplies such as decorative paper or colored pencils

 - 1 X CR2032 coin cell battery or the thinner CR2016

 - spool of smooth conductive thread

-- 1 reed switch, normally open, and a magnet (should you wish to add a switch)
+- 1 reed switch, Magnet On/ Normally Open, and a magnet (should you wish to add a switch)

 - C-thru ruler (useful, but not required)